Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-13-choosing-a-tool-for-blogging.md

 ├── index.md
 ```

 This allows the user to leave a comment on each post, with the small caveat that they must already logged be into Github.
-The comments appear as issues in the Github repository, which I can also delete, effectively allowing the owner to moderate the discussion, which I see as a plus.
+The comments appear as issues in the Github repository.
+The owner is able to delete any issues, effectively allowing me to moderate the discussion, which I see as a plus.

 ![GIF image illustrating how utterances comments can be managed as Github issues](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-comments.gif?raw=true)